 Nunn, H. P. V. A Short Syntax of New Testament Greek.
 Cambridge: Cambridge University Press, 1908.

-Short, but mighty.
+Short but mighty.
 It's a perfect reference for those moments of staring at Greek text like an alien language.

 Porter, Stanley E. Verbal Aspect in the Greek New Testament, with Reference to Tense and Mood.
 New York: Peter Lang, 1989.